BirchM93/Project/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   Main colours include red, black, grey and seashell.
+        -   The main colours include red, black, grey, and seashell.
         -   Red buttons.
         -   Gold and red hover effects.

     -   #### Imagery
-        -   Hero image is designed to be striking and catch the user's attention.
+        -   The hero image is designed to be striking and catch the user's attention.
-        -   Services section consist of 3 stock images with a brief description of each.
+        -   The services section consists of 3 stock images with a brief description of each.
-        -   Gallery section consists of images which displays the facilties of the gym.
+        -   The Gallery section consists of images that displays the facilities of the gym.
-        -   User Login box consists of an avatar image.
+        -   The user login box consists of an avatar image.

 *   ### Wireframes